mtham8/CodeComplete2ndEdition/README.md

 The overarching goal for prepration is risk reduction: a good project planner clears major risks out of the way as early as possible so that the bulk of the project can proceed as smooth as possible.

+_3.2 Determine the Kind of Software You're Working On_

+Different kinds of software projects call for different balances between preparation and construction.
+Every project is unique, but projects do tend to fall into general development styles.

+The iterative project that abbreviates or eliminates prerequisites will differ in two ways from a sequential project that does the same thing.
+First, average defect correction costs will be lower because defects will tend to be detected closer to the time they were inserted into the software.
+However, the defects will still be detected late in each iteration, and correcting them will require parts of the software to be redesigned, recoded, and retested—which makes the defect-correction cost higher than it needs to be.

 ## Creating High-Quality Code